 - Ridge expansion adds width and/or height to the alveolar ridge, which is the bone that holds the teeth in place.
 Having enough bone in the alveolar ridge is crucial for a successful dental implant placement.

 - Nerve repositioning is performed to protect the inferior alveolar nerve, which gives sensation to the chin and lower lip.
 If a dental implant procedure might damage this nerve, an oral surgeon may be able to move it aside to make space for your implants.
 Moving the nerve at all can be somewhat risky, so this is usually a last resort.

-To find out if bone grafting will be a part of your overall treatment plan, contact one of our offices in Alexandria, LA, or Vidalia, LA, for more information.
+To find out if bone grafting will be a part of your overall treatment plan, contact one of our offices in Alexandria, LA for more information.